cesarParra/apexdocs/examples/plain-markdown/docs/index.md

 ### [ns.SampleEnum](./Sample-Enums/ns.SampleEnum.md)

 This is a sample enum.
-This references [ns.ReferencedEnum](./Miscellaneous/ns.ReferencedEnum.md).
+This references {@link ReferencedEnum}.
 This description has several lines